What is Big Brother Syndrome?

-Is your baby irritable, frustrated, unable to be left on his/her playmat for more than 5 minutes without screaming?
+Is your baby irritable, frustrated, easily upset?
+Are you finding it difficult to leave baby on his/her playmat for more than 5 minutes before the screaming starts?
 He/she could be suffering from a common condition called ‘Big Brother Syndrome’.
 This syndrome is more common than you might think and sufferers can experience symptoms for as long as 18 years or in some cases all their lives.

 Something changed however when he made the huge leap in his development to sitting confidently on his own.
-He now spent more time on the floor, playing with toys, practicing his rolls and planking the floor in an attempt to figure out the whole ‘crawling thing’.
+He now spent more time on the floor, playing with toys, practicing his rolls and planking the floor in an attempt to figure out the whole “crawling” thing.
 I noticed a dramatic change in his behaviour at this point.
-He was continually getting frustrated, screaming every few minutes, giggling one moment and crying the next, sitting one moment and the next taking a nose dive toward the floor.
+He was continually frustrated, giggling one moment and crying the next, sitting one moment and the next taking a nose dive toward the floor.
 Some of this could be attributed to wanting to do more than he was able, but as I observed his activity throughout the day, I realised his problem was much more serious than that.

 This was just one of many incidents leading to my babies ‘Big Brother Syndrome’.
 Other offenses toward the baby by his big brother include: